jdelapena-ii/jdelapena-ii/README.md

 I'm a Front End Developer  👨‍💻, focusing on React :fire:

-- 🔭 I’m currently working on taking rest
+- 🔭 I’m currently working for H.O.V.
-- 🌱 I’m currently learning about Data Structures , Unix System
+- 🌱 I’m currently learning about Data Structures, Unix System
 - 👯 I’m looking to collaborate on Cpp projects and Basic Web Dev stuff
 - 🤔 I’m looking for help in learning about Web Dev and JavaScript
 - 💬 Ask me about anything and everything